louiejtaylor/nanoflow.github.io/index.md

   - Canu corrects the long reads by using the overlap between reads.
 That being said, if you are intersted in any long reads level mapping or antibiotics resistance gene finding, use this **correctedReads** instead of the rawLongReads from the preivous QC step.

-[Nanopolish](http://nanopolish.readthedocs.io/en/latest/installation.html#installing-a-particular-release) was used to polish the assembled consensus sequences using the raw FAST5 signal data.
+2. [Nanopolish](http://nanopolish.readthedocs.io/en/latest/installation.html#installing-a-particular-release) was used to polish the assembled consensus sequences using the raw FAST5 signal data.
 This includes four steps:

   1. rule `collect_sequencing_summary`: prepare sequencing summary for fast *nanopolish index* fast5 files.
   2. rule `nanopolish_index`: *nanopolish index* the QualityControledLongReads.
   3. rule  `minimap2_align_nanopolish`: map the QualityControledLongReads to the assembled contigs from Canu using [minimap2](https://github.com/lh3/minimap2).
   4. rule `nanopolish_consensus`: polish the draft genome.
+ - `05_nanopolish`/{barcode}/nanopolish.contigs.fasta

+3. [Circlator](https://github.com/sanger-pathogens/circlator/wiki/Brief-instructions) was used to trim overhangs and circularize the assembled contigs (for both chromosomes and plasmids) in rule `run_circlator`.
+-  `06_circlator`/{barcode}/06.fixstart.fasta

+4. [Pilon](https://github.com/broadinstitute/pilon/wiki) was used to polish the draft genomes using Illumina short reads

 ### Polishing